megheshsolanki/ROR-Learning/readme.md

 # ROR-Learning
-This repository contains all the project/tasks I performed while learning ruby and rails
+This repository contains the projects/tasks, I performed while learning ruby and rails